brianwalenz/sonofgridengine/README.md

 ## Compilation:

-Easy, but not as eas as 'gmake', and not any easier than Open Grid Scheduler (in fact, exactly the same).
+Easy, but not as eas as `gmake`, and not any easier than Open Grid Scheduler (in fact, exactly the same).

 ```
 cd source